Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 ### **4.6 Future Features**

+Reflection

-In review of the BMS the project could be improved through a plethora of features.
+The BMS website and its quizzes could be improved through a plethora of additional features.
 These could be implemented in future developments of the BMS site.
 Some of these features have been listed below:

 **Quiz images**